Talent Assessment Project

 Partnering with Michigan Businesses

-The Talent Assessment Project is a MCF research initiative designed to create an ongoing dialogue between Michigan's major employers and MCF campuses to identify the qualities and skills employers need in recent college graduates.
-The study will be used to better align corporate Michigan talent needs with academic programs on MCF's 14 campuses, ensuring that future graduates are prepared to meet the talent needs of Michigan's businesses and organizations.
+The Talent Assessment Project is a MCA research initiative designed to create an ongoing dialogue between Michigan's major employers and MCA campuses to identify the qualities and skills employers need in recent college graduates.
+The study will be used to better align corporate Michigan talent needs with academic programs on MCA's 14 campuses, ensuring that future graduates are prepared to meet the talent needs of Michigan's businesses and organizations.

 Identifying and Closing the Management Talent Gap